ykawase5048/CatDat/CONTRIBUTING.md

 - **Proofs for New Properties**: For every new property, for each existing category try to find a proof for whether it has this property or not, unless it can be deduced from existing properties.

 - **Counterexamples**: Ensure that at least one category does not satisfy any new property added.
-This is enforced with a unit test.
 If no existing category fits, add a new category that does not have the new property.

 - **Reduce Unknowns**: Aim to reduce the number of unknown properties of categories in the database.
 Use the [page with missing data](https://catdat.app/missing) to identify these.